me-veronique/TMS-Diploma/README.md

 ## Contact

-For any questions or discussions, feel free to reach out via GitHub Issues or email.
+For any questions or discussions, feel free to reach out via GitHub Issues or email: veronika.analyst@gmail.com